 Then I elongated the whole look by sprinkling craft store eggs around (affordable at 50% off) and used some chunky lace material as a runner.
 I just folded it and used it, I didn’t worry about sewing or finishing off the edges and it worked just perfect!

 Have you smelled a lily recently?!… They are seriously divine.
 I have had them for almost a week now and I can smell them the minute I walk in our front door!

 Of course I keep things welcoming with fringy blankets and pillows tossed on end chairs – I want our guests to linger and enjoy conversations.

-The long runner was a casual textile but lengthy size so it made the look more elegant as well.
+The long white table runner was a casual textile but lengthy size so it made the look more elegant as well.

 And of course you may have noticed those sweet little bunny eared napkins popping out of the bowls… I love how this added some bunny charm to the table in a subtle way.

 I find that tables usually come together with a few specific ideas.
 This one was tall stemmed flowers, gold flatware and blue plates.
 The rest fell in place as I started to set the space and used most of what was on hand.

 Entertaining should welcome guests in and make them want to stay.
 I always hope that is how our loved ones feel when they visit.
 Making it pretty is the icing on the cake and is just another way I show my love for serving those around me.

 It is the heart of why I do it and why I so enjoy having you here with me!
 You may not actually sit at my table, but I feel like when you come here to look and visit it is much of the same idea.
 It is a gift I am grateful for and I hope you will visit again soon.
 Don’t forget to stop by my amazing friend Randi at Randi Garrett Design – her tables are full of beauty, this is something you will not want to miss!
 The entire tour is listed below for your enjoyment~